zcking/gftp/README.md

 ## Install with Go

-To build GFTP from source, run the following Go command:
+To build GSH from source, run the following Go command:

 ```
 go install github.com/zcking/gsh